What is split sample?

-When an institution chooses to use the Split Sample technique the MISO Survey randomly assigns all members of a population sample into three equally sized groups labeled Group A, B, and C. Items and questions selected to be “split” will be asked of two of the three groups.
-The MISO Campus Survey Administrator (CSA) chooses which one of the three groups will not receive the item or question.
+When an institution chooses to use the Split Sample technique, the MISO Survey randomly assigns all members of a population sample into three equally sized groups labeled Group A, B, and C. Items and questions selected to be “split” will be asked of two of the three groups, and will be distributed accordingly when we build your survey instruments.
 This ensures that 2/3 of the original sample size will receive the item.
 Doing this across many items and distributing the “split” items across the groups reduces the number of survey items any one group receives thus shortening the survey for all respondents individually, while also providing the institution with data across a greater breadth of items and questions.
 Please note that all three groups will receive the required demographic questions in the survey.

 Is there a cost for split sample?

 Yes.
 For $400 per survey population, your institution may adopt split sample technique.